|

 • First aid supplies for your pet

-Get a copy of your dog’s vaccination records and medical history.
-Keep these papers with you during the trip in case of emergency.
+Grab a copy of your dog’s vaccination records and medical history.
+Keep these handy during the trip in case something unexpected happens.

 Choosing a Dog-Friendly Campsite